victorgan/victorgan.github.io/_posts/2014-09-15-organizing-files.md

 #### Website: Thoughts conceptualized into coherent ideas

 - (+): Easily accessible by others and myself
+- (+): Easily editable.
+OneNote notes lends itself to writing down quick notes.
+I don't like editing them, though, perhaps because there's too many degrees of freedom to get it 'just right': for example, you can move the image arbitrarily.
+HTML is rendered a specific way, and this constraint makes it easier to make iterative edits to 'perfect' a post.

 ### Books to Read
 Goodreads.com